Erie County’s 2018-19 Poet Laureate is Erie resident Chuck Joy.

-Chuck Joy is a member of the Italian-American Writers Association and the Mercyhurst Community Writing Workshop.
-A child psychiatrist, Dr. Chuck is a member of the American Academy of Child and Adolescent Psychiatry and is poetry editor of their newsletter.
+Joy is a member of the Italian-American Writers Association and the Mercyhurst Community Writing Workshop.
+A child psychiatrist, Joy is a member of the American Academy of Child and Adolescent Psychiatry and is poetry editor of their newsletter.

 A poet producer, Chuck partnered with Kathleen Cantrell for Poetry Scene, a weekly poetry event at the Erie Book Store.
-Currently he’s producing Poetry Night, a weekly poetry event at Calamari’s 1317 State, where he also hosts.
-Stage shows have included Exploring The Border, All Aboard, Silver Creek, Helping Ricky, We Make It Easy.
+Currently he’s producing Poetry Night, a weekly poetry event at Calamari’s, 1317 State Street, where he also hosts.
+Stage shows have included Exploring The Border, All Aboard, Silver Creek, Helping Ricky and We Make It Easy.

-Chuck Joy was a founding member and initial chairman of the Erie County Pennsylvania Poetry Initiative.
+Joy was a founding member and initial chairman of the Erie County Pennsylvania Poetry Initiative.
 He is Erie County’s sixth Poet Laureate.
-Chuck lives with his wife Dawn, their children Nicole, Veronica, and Gregory all grown.
-More at chuckjoy.com.
+He lives with his wife, Dawn, and their children Nicole, Veronica and Gregory, all grown.
+Read more on his website, chuckjoy.com.

-Erie County Government, in cooperation with Edinboro University, Gannon University, Mercyhurst University and Penn State Behrend, started the Poet Laureate Initiative in 2009.
-Already it has received recognition for its impact on the arts in our region; receiving the Pennsylvania County Commissioners Association County Arts Award in 2011 and the National Association of Counties National Arts Award in 2012.
-Past Laureate’s include Berwyn Moore 2009-2010, Dr. Thomas Forsthoefel 2010-2012, Ron Hayes 2013-2014, Cee Williams 2015-2016 and Marisa Moks-Unger 2017 -2018.
-Governing the Initiative are the Members of the Erie County Poetry Committee: Joseph Giles, former Erie County Councilman; Dr. Greg Brown, Professor of English, Mercyhurst College; Helene Grande, Communications Specialist, Erie School District (retired); Mary Jane Koenig, Writing Specialist (retired), Erie School District; George Looney, Professor of English, Penn State University – The Behrend Campus; Berwyn Moore, Professor of English, Gannon University; Caroline Hohmann, Professor, Edinboro University; Tom Ferarro, Executive Director of Erie Arts & Culture; Ben Speggen, Program Director at Jefferson Educational Society, and Douglas Smith, Erie County Clerk.
+Governing the Initiative are the members of the Erie County Poetry Committee: Joseph Giles, former Erie County Councilman; Dr. Greg Brown, Professor of English, Mercyhurst College; Helene Grande, Communications Specialist, Erie School District (retired); Mary Jane Koenig, Writing Specialist (retired), Erie School District; George Looney, Professor of English, Penn State Behrend; Berwyn Moore, Professor of English, Gannon University; Caroline Hohmann, Professor, Edinboro University; Tom Ferarro, Executive Director of Erie Arts and Culture; Ben Speggen, Program Director at Jefferson Educational Society; and Douglas Smith, Erie County Clerk.